Managing object locks in a bucket

 status: OBJECT_LOCK_STATUS_DISABLED

-To disable object lock for a bucket, use theputObjectLockConfiguration S3 API method, update REST API method for the Bucket resource, or the BucketService/Update gRPC API call.
+To disable object locks for a bucket, use theputObjectLockConfiguration S3 API method, update REST API method for the Bucket resource, or the BucketService/Update gRPC API call.

-In the request body, send the object lock parameter with an empty value:
+In the request body, provide the object lock parameter with an empty value:

-Example of the HTTP request body for S3 API:
+Here is an example of an HTTP request body for S3 API:

 <ObjectLockConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/" />